mshanken/code-guide/README.md

 # New
 1. A theme builder, create your own css file with this tool using less.
-2. Patterns, you now can see and show your theme working this this HTML patterns
+2. Patterns, you now can see and show your theme working by using this HTML patterns documentation

 #What's next?
 Documentation on how to work with this.